ghunteranderson/better_blasting/README.md

 # Better Blasting
-A Minecraft datapack that extends blast furnace recipes to smelt all minerals that a regular furnace can smelt.
+A Minecraft data pack that extends blast furnace recipes to smelt all minerals that a regular furnace can smelt.
 Experience drops per item do not change between the regular furnace and blast furnace however, items smelt twice as fast (consuming twice the fuel).